hfaran/raspberry-cereal/README.md

 Setup
 -----
+*Python 2.7 is required and the only version that raspberry-cereal is compatible with.*

 The following commands should take you to victory!
 - 1) Firstly, you need to make sure the uinput kernel module is enabled.